 - No Slack, Zapier, or CRM integrations

-But while Grasshopper may be well-known and have enough business features to replace Google Voice, it’s not built for collaboration.
+While Grasshopper may be well-known and have enough business features to replace Google Voice, it’s not built for collaboration.
 There are no integrations, shared phone numbers, or call recording capabilities.
-Plus, pricing can be confusing, too.

 Grasshopper pricing plans

-Grasshopper offers three plans to its customers:
+There are three Grasshopper pricing plans offered to customers:

 - True Solo: $14 per month for one user, one phone number, and one extension